pedroelbanquero/nos-carmichael-spell/README.md

 36

+When the primes are weak (with small period) you have a lot more probabilities than in factorization to decrypt the message.

 To me seems clear you don't have the same probabilities.
+And are linked to different things, the error was than carmichael always is calculated with p or 1 -1 and no with the real period in decimal expansion.
+Because many primes have stron period like reptend primes, and others no.

 As we can see , really more probable to find numbers who decrypt than numbers who factorize N. This is a contradiction of assume than Extended Riemann Hypothesis is true.